Skip to content

 Are There Any Risks With Ketamine Treatments?

 Any time a medication is administered via IV there are risks such as discomfort from the needle stick, bruising, and infection at the IV site.
 Dosing errors, or drug interactions that require medical intervention such as intubation or hospitalization could also occur.
+Our non-hospital surgical designation means that we are required to have a specific team of medical professionals who are all trained to respond to these very rare risks.

 The other risk is that ketamine may not help your depression, PTSD, or suicidal ideation.